10 Fun Speaking Activities to Get ESL Students Talking

 4️⃣ Debates

 Assign students different viewpoints on a topic and have them debate their perspectives.
-This activity enhances argumentation, persuasive speaking, and the ability to think on their feet.
+Debates are a fantastic way to enhance argumentation, persuasive speaking, and develop critical thinking skills, but they can be challenging for younger learners.

 5️⃣ Role-Play Scenarios